cityssm/eslint-config-cityssm/CONTRIBUTING.md

-# Thank you for your interest in making elsint-config-cityssm better
+# Thank you for your interest in making this project better!

 Together, we can build high quality software that meets the needs of municipalities, while remaining open and budget conscious.